raghu1612/AI_EDA_Sales_Data-Insights/Rich README.md

 This project was developed using Github Copilot inside VS code with natural language prompts to accelerate data analysis, Visualization, and forecasting.

-Github Copilot interpreted thes prompts into python code instantly,saving time and helping prototype business insights rapidly.
+Github Copilot interpreted these prompts into python code instantly,saving time and helping prototype business insights rapidly.

 This project is a sales trend analysis and forecasting tool built using python,jupyter notebooks, and Github Copilot inside VS Code.**